IceJinx33/Automated-Error-Analysis-For-Document-Level-IE/README.md

   - **geometric mean**: This mode captures the degree of disjointedness between spans x and y by dividing the length of the overlap between the two spans with respective to each of their lengths, multiplying those two fractions and subtracting the final result from 1.
 If *si* is the length of the intersection of spans x and y, and neither x nor y have length 0, *SCS* is calculated as shown below.
 Else, *SCS* is 1.

 <img src = "assets/scsabs.png"/>
 <br>
 Figure 3: Formula for absolute SCS.

 <br>
 <img src = "assets/scsgeo.png"/>
 <br>
 Figure 4: Formula for geometric mean SCS.

   Thus, if the predicted role filler is an exact match for the gold role filler, the *SCS* is 0.
 If there is some overlap between the spans, the *SCS* is between 0 and 1 (not inclusive), and if there is no overlap between the spans, the *SCS* is 1.

+  2. <span style="color:#785EF0">Alter Role</span> changes the role of a role filler to another role within the same template.
+  3. <span style="color:#785EF0">Remove Duplicate Role Filler</span> removes a role filler that is co-referent to an already matched role filler.
+  4. <span style="color:#785EF0">Remove Cross Template Spurious Role Filler</span> removes a role filler that would be correct if present in another template (in the same role).
+  5. <span style="color:#785EF0">Remove Unrelated Spurious Role Filler</span> removes a role filler that has not been mentioned in any of the gold templates for a given document.
+  6. <span style="color:#785EF0">Introduce Missing Role Filler</span> introduces a role filler that was not present in the predicted template but was required to be present in the matching gold template.
+  7. <span style="color:#785EF0">Remove Spurious Template</span> removes a predicted template that could not be matched to any gold template for a given document.
+  8. <span style="color:#785EF0">Introduce Missing Template</span> introduces a template that can be matched to an unmatched gold template for a given document.

 <h3><p style="color:#FE6100"><b>Error Type Mappings</b></p></h3>